DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.09.md

 ---

-## Step 5 - Presentation Prep

-You will have a few minutes in your graduation to present this project and answer questions.

-**_Docs pending; aiming to re-use existing content_**

----

 ## Submission

 You're done!
-Great work, all that's left is actually sharing your presentation at graduation, but it's time to submit your project.
+Great work, all that's left is preparing for and sharing your presentation at graduation, but it's time to submit your project.

 In Canvas, submit a link to your test plan.
-We'll be able to get the rest from there.
+We'll be able to get the rest from there!

 # Great work!